Last updated on August 7th, 2023

 Heart Disease

-High triglycerides can contribute to the development of heart disease, increasing the risk of heart attacks and strokes.
+High triglycerides can contribute to the development of heart disease, according to the Cleveland Clinic website.
+They multiply the risk of heart attacks and strokes.

 Pancreatitis